geocine/geopub/README.md

   <img src="./geopub.png" alt="geopub logo" width="250" />
 </p>

-***geopub*** is a tool for building and publishing documentation websites from Markdown files.
-It’s inspired by [mdBook](https://github.com/rust-lang/mdBook) but written in Go, with a small JavaScript frontend.
+***geopub*** is a utility for building structured documentation sites from Markdown files.
+It's inspired by [mdBook](https://github.com/rust-lang/mdBook), but is implemented with a Go backend to offer a familiar toolchain for developers who prefer Go for extension and contribution.

-## Disclaimer

-This project is for personal use.
-I created it to customize mdBook and because I mostly work with Go and JavaScript.

-It’s not a direct replacement for mdBook.
-Some Rust-based features aren’t included, and I’ve modified or added features to suit my needs.

-**Use at your own risk.** Some behavior may differ from mdBook.

 ## Quick start